-Improves Attack Damage by a small amount and gives a minimal health on hit bonus.
-On top of that killing 100 creeps with this item in inventory returns a cost of buying it.
+Improves Attack Damage by a small amount and gives minimal health on hit bonus.
+On top of that killing 100 creeps with this item in inventory returns the cost of buying it.
 Although it might seem like a good idea to buy one it is not advised.
-Cull will make you weaker in early game than players with Doran's items which will make you an easy target.
-Also killing creeps on lane won't be as easy so in general it is not worth the risk.
+The cull will make you weaker in the early game than players with Doran's items which will make you an easy target.
+Also killing creeps on lane won't be as easy so in general, it is not worth the risk.

 Passive: Increases mana regen by 5 every 5 seconds and adds 5 physical damage to auto attacks that land on minions

 A basic choice for Mages.
-Provides a decent bonus to Ability Power and Mana Regeneration while also improving last hitting with auto attacks.
+It provides a decent bonus to Ability Power and Mana Regeneration while also improving the last hitting with auto-attacks.

 The Dark Seal: +10 Ability Power, +100 Mana, +25% more healing from potions

 Passive: +3 Ability Power per stack of Glory.
 Grants 2 Glory for kills, 1 for assists and -2 for deaths up to 10 stacks.